fenago/nlp-pytorch/lab_guides/Lab_7.md

 ![](./images/B12365_07_14.jpg)

-    Figure 7.14 -- Vocabulary size of the dataset

 8. Finally, we can create our data iterators from our datasets.
 As we did previously, we specify the usage of a